2023 – Present

 Scheinerman, N. & Johnston, J. “Reproductive Technologies: VII.
 Sperm, Ova, & Embryos” in Encyclopedia of Bioethics, 4th edition ed.
 Bruce Jennings (Macmillan Reference USA/Cengage Learning).
 2014.
 Pages 2754-2758.

 Avil, Tom.
 14 November 2023.
 "These Wharton grads say they can use A.I. to predict the outcomes of drug trials."
-Philadelphia Inquirer
+Philadelphia Inquirer.

 Scheinerman, N. 9 March 2021.
 Resurrecting the Presidential Commission For The Study of Bioethical Issues With Public Engagement at Its Core.
-Bioethics.net
+Bioethics.net.

 Zhang, B., Weissinger, L, Himmelreich, J., McMurry, N., Li, T., Scheinerman, N., & Kreps, S. 6 Jan 2021.
 Building Robust and Ethical Vaccination Verification Systems.
 Brookings Institute Tech Stream.

 Scheinerman, N. & Goodman, J. 2 July 2019.
 Why CRISPR patents matter to a world worried about designer babies, rogue scientists and curing disease.
-The Genetic Literacy Project
+The Genetic Literacy Project.

 Scheinerman, N. 17 April 2019.
 Transparency and Trust; Is there room for ‘the people’ in the human genome debate?
-The Genetic Literacy Project, geneticliteracy.org
+The Genetic Literacy Project, geneticliteracy.org.

 Scheinerman, N. 19 February 2019.
 What’s the future of human gene editing?
 Balancing ethical and religious concerns with evidence-based uses of genetic technologies.
-The Genetic Literacy Project
+The Genetic Literacy Project.

-On Exploitation: Unusual Labors and the Role of Democratic Power
+On Exploitation: Unusual Labor and Democratic Power

 November 15, 2022